-11.1 MNP Test Co-ordination Group
+11.1 MNP Administration Group (MAG)

-- 11.1.1 The MNP Test Co-ordination Group maintains overall control of the MNP IT industry testing process. - 11.1.2 Each participating Participant must have at least one delegate / representative on this group. - 11.1.3 During testing a Participant will be appointed the Test Coordinator.
-This role will include facilitating the regular testing status meeting and co-ordinating the drafting and tabling of the testing summary reports to the MNP Test Co-ordination Group.
+- 11.1.1 The MAG maintains overall control of the MNP IT industry testing process. - 11.1.2 Each participating Participant must have at least one delegate / representative on this group. - 11.1.3 During testing a Participant will be appointed the Test Coordinator.
+This role will include facilitating the regular testing status meeting and co-ordinating the drafting and tabling of the testing summary reports to the MAG.